Social Media

 With deep experience in "bet-the-company" litigation, Tyler has prepared for and acted in multiple months-long trials with hundreds of millions of dollars at stake.
 Tyler represents clients across industries and has particular experience advising energy and natural resources companies on dispute risk and resolution strategy.

 Tyler regularly appears before all levels of court in Alberta and has represented clients before the Supreme Court of Canada.
-In addition to his commercial litigation practice, Tyler has experience in the law of policing and professional negligence and has appeared before multiple administrative tribunals.
+In addition to his commercial litigation practice, Tyler has experience in utilities litigation, the law of policing and professional negligence and has appeared before multiple administrative tribunals.

 In his spare time, Tyler enjoys travelling, spending time outside and running marathons.